opf/openproject/docs/installation-and-operations/configuration/README.md

 In that case attachments will be posted as usual to the OpenProject server which then uploads the file to the remote storage in an extra step.

-**Note**: This only works for S3 right now.
+> **NOTE**: This only works for S3 right now.
 When using fog with another provider this configuration will be `false`.
 The same goes for when no fog storage is configured, or when the `use_iam_profile` option is used in the fog credentials when using S3.

 ### fog download url expires in